whosstranger/AutomaticScanner/README.md

 ## About it

-Tool created in bash to perform all the reconnaissance phase on CTF machines, contains the nmap and wfuzz tools.
+Tool created in bash to perform all the reconnaissance phase on CTF machines, contains the nmap and ffuf tools.

 - Nmap is used for open port and port-associated services reconnaissance.

-- Wfuzz is used to discover hidden routes in web sites.
+- ffuf is used to discover hidden routes in web sites.

 ## Execution